How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsubsection{Trade-offs}

-\begin{enumerate} \item \textbf{Open vs selective recruitment:} An open recruitment strategy is advisable for hackathons that aim to facilitate networking among participants or hope that they would find new collaborators for future work.
-However, if the goal of the hackathon is to have a more concrete outcome e.g. creating a working prototype, or learning a specific tool, selective recruitment may help bring in participants most able to contribute or most able to benefit.
-Selective recruitment helps organizers to diversify participation or select a desired mix of skills and abilities that best serve the purpose of the hackathon.
-This in turn helps create teams that have the skills and expertise to achieve their project goals which can then foster long-term project continuation \cite{nolte2020what}.
-For hackathons with selective recruitment, it is important to make the selection process as transparent as possible e.g. by letting potential participants know how the selection process works, how participants are selected if there are more eligible participants for each category, or which attributes are given greater weight than others, etc. This helps ensure that even if they are not selected, participants might feel the fairness of the selection process and might not feel discouraged to participate in similar events in the future. \item \textbf{Open vs closed hackathon:} In a closed hackathon, only members of a particular organization are eligible to participate.
-This allows the organizers and participants to freely discuss and work on non-public topics such as new products, competitive strategy, and proprietary technologies.
-It also makes it easier for teams to coordinate their work, since members of the same organization generally share a culture, technical language, and role expectations.
-On the other hand, open participation allows a much broader mixture of people from different backgrounds, domains, and areas of expertise, which facilitates innovation, learning and community building. \end{enumerate}
+\begin{enumerate}[leftmargin=0.5cm] \item \textbf{Open vs selective recruitment:} An open recruitment strategy is advisable for hackathons that aim to facilitate networking among participants or hope that they would find new collaborators for future work.
+However, if the goal of the hackathon is to have a more concrete outcome, e.g., creating a working prototype or learning a specific tool, selective recruitment may help bring in participants who are most able to contribute or benefit.
+Selective recruitment helps organizers to diversify participation or select a desired mix of skills, abilities and prior experience that best serve the purpose of the hackathon.
+This, in turn, helps create teams with the skills and expertise to achieve their project goals, which can then foster long-term project continuation~\cite{nolte2020what}.
+For hackathons with selective recruitment, it is important to make the selection process as transparent as possible, e.g. by letting potential participants know how the selection process works, how participants are selected, if there are more eligible participants for each category, or which attributes are given greater weight than others, etc. This helps ensure that even if they are not selected, participants might feel the fairness of the selection process and not feel discouraged to participate in similar events. \item \textbf{Open vs closed hackathon:} In a closed hackathon, only members of a particular organization, group, or community are eligible to participate.
+This allows the organizers and participants to freely discuss and work on non-public topics or on topics that require significant inside knowledge.
+It also makes it easier for teams to coordinate their work since members of the same organization, group, or community often share a culture, technical language, and role expectations.
+On the other hand, open participation allows a much broader mixture of people from different backgrounds, domains, and areas of expertise, which facilitates innovation, learning, and community building. \end{enumerate}